Law School Disability Accommodation Policy

 This policy applies to all law students.

 Students requesting accommodation must provide appropriate documentation of: (1) a disability, which is a physical or mental impairment that substantially limits one or more major life activities; and (2) a need for accommodation, by virtue of the specific functional limitations of the disability, to have equal access to educational opportunities.
-The School of Law intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the Vice President for Student Affairs and Dean of Students.
+The School of Law intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the Associate Dean for Administration and Student Affairs.

 Summer Consideration of Requests for First-Year and Transfer Students